 What is Cart Abandonment Rate

-By now, you already know what cart abandonment rate means, but let’s go ahead and define it formally so that you fully understand what you’re doing the next time you abandon your cart.
+You already know what shopping cart abandonment rate means, but let’s go ahead and define it formally so that you fully understand what you’re doing the next time you abandon your cart.

 Cart abandonment refers to the phenomenon that occurs when online shoppers add products to their cart and begins a checkout process for their order but fail to follow through to complete the purchase.

-Shopping cart abandonment is a common problem faced by ecommerce website owners and retailers, and it can result in a significant loss of potential sales.
+Shopping cart abandonment is a common problem faced by ecommerce website owners and retailers, and it can result in a significant loss of online sales.

-The cart abandonment rate is a measure of the percentage of online shoppers who add items to their cart but do not complete the purchase.
-It typically represents the number of lost potential sales and gives business owners insights into customer behavior and other factors affecting conversion rates.
+Cart abandonment rate typically represents the number of lost potential sales and gives business owners insights into customer behavior and other factors affecting conversion rates.

 Effects of cart abandonment